tlarock/twin_search/README.md

-# twin_search: C++ library for enumerating sets of twins from hypergraph projection adjacency matrices.
+# twin_search: C++ library for enumerating sets of twins from hypergraph node co-occurrence adjacency matrices

 Code for enumerating all hypergraphs that correspond to a weighted node co-occurence matrix.